Savings Tips for Property Insurance

-You have inventory you need to protect.
+You have the inventory you need to protect.

 You want to replace your damaged items quickly.

 Replacement-value coverage will pay with “like kind or quality” up to the stated limit in your policy.
-So if, for example, your office building had carpeting, the policy isn’t going to replace the damaged carpet with imported Italian tile.
+So if, for example, your office building had carpeting, the procedure isn’t going to replace the damaged carpet with imported Italian tile.

 Actual Cash-Value Benefits